SanchitAggarwal/apparel-classifiation/README.md

 ```

 #### Feature Extraction and Bag of Words Representation: ####
 Features: We use HoG of the detected region.
+Cell Size: 2 x 2, Block Size: 4 x 4

 Coding: A codebook is learned by K-Means, further all features are vector quantized using this codebook.